wombleton/gitlaw-nz/acts/R/Remuneration Authority Act 1977.md

     (7) For the avoidance of doubt, it is hereby declared that the Crown's liability to any registered superannuation scheme to which a judicial officer referred to in subsection (2)(b) chooses to contribute shall be limited to payment of such subsidy as may be determined pursuant to subsection (3).

-    (8) In this section _registered superannuation scheme_ means any superannuation scheme that is registered under the [Superannuation Schemes Act 1989][60].
+    (8) In this section _registered superannuation scheme_ means any superannuation scheme that is registered under the [Superannuation Schemes Act 1989][61].

-    (9) Every determination to which subsection (1) or subsection (2) applies shall be deemed to be a regulation for the purposes of the [Acts and Regulations Publication Act 1989][70] but not for the purposes of the [Regulations (Disallowance) Act 1989][71].
+    (9) A determination to which subsection (1) or (2) applies is a legislative instrument for the purposes of the [Legislation Act 2012][71], but is not required to be presented to the House of Representatives under [section 41][72] of that Act and is not a disallowable instrument for the purposes of that Act.

     Section 12B: substituted, on 1 July 1992, by section 3(1) of the Higher Salaries Commission Amendment Act 1992 (1992 No 66).